 About Burke Shire

-Burketown is located on the Savannah Way, one of the world's great transcontinental road journeys for adventure travellers.
+Our two major towns Burketown and Gregory are located on the Savannah Way, one of the world's great transcontinental road journeys for adventure travellers.

 The Shire covers 40,127 km², approximately 40 times larger than the area of Brisbane City Council.